Pure Country: Box office

 Despite Strait's popularity in the music world, Pure Country only grossed $15 million at the box office.
 Although the expectations had been higher for Strait's first major film role, this did not stop the soundtrack album from becoming the best-selling album of Strait's career to date.

 Critical reception

-The film received mainly negative reviews upon its release, but critics responded positively to certain aspects of the film.
+Rolling Stone stating that the film was "lambasted by most reviewers".
 It has a score of 41% on Rotten Tomatoes, based on 22 reviews, with an average rating of 4.7 out of 10.

-On the television program Siskel and Ebert in 1992, film critics Gene Siskel and Roger Ebert both gave the film a "Two thumbs down" rating, but their reviews were more mixed than negative.
-Both praised George Strait's performance, feeling that he was a convincing actor in the lead, especially considering the challenges of a singer becoming an actor, and they both enjoyed Isabel Glasser's performance, but felt the film was undermined by a hokey story, and no moments for satire which would have made the film better.
-Film critic Leonard Maltin, in his annual Movie and Video Guide, also gave the film a mainly negative but somewhat mixed review, giving it two stars out of four and wrote: "This Strait showcase is mostly pure tedium, though the film picks up some in hour two with the appearance of Glasser, and Rory Calhoun as her father".
+Chicago film critics Gene Siskel and Roger Ebert both praised Strait's performance, feeling that he was a convincing actor in the lead and they both enjoyed Glasser's performance, but felt the film was undermined by a hokey story, and no moments for satire which would have made the film better.
+In Movie and Video Guide, a review summarized that the film was "mostly pure tedium, though the film picks up some in hour two with the appearance of Glasser, and Rory Calhoun as her father".